fog/fog-oraclecloud/README.md

 ## Usage

-Before you can use fog-aws, you must require it in your application:
+Before you can use fog-oraclecloud, you must require it in your application:

 ```ruby
 require 'fog/oraclecloud'